 So much sightseeing and gastronomic sampling will whet your appetite.
 You will be able to sit down and try some of the products on display at the “stalls” such as some tasty Chilean pies or have a ” snack” in one of the many bars that Sineu has to offer.
 Music will also accompany you throughout the morning thanks to the musicians who play at different locations throughout the day at the market.

 Nowadays, the market is spread throughout the main streets of Sineu, with the Plaza de Es Mercadal and the Plaza de Es Fossar being the neuralgic centres of the Sineu flea market.

 Without a doubt, if you practice wine tourism, or simply want to taste wines with designation of origin, in Sineu you have the opportunity to try those of D.O.
 Pla y Llevant.
 You can’t leave without trying a wine tasting in Mallorca!

 What to eat in Sineu

 Sineu is one of the villages with the highest number of restaurants, bars and cafés in relation to the population of the municipality.
 It currently has more than 40 catering establishments and two-, three- and four-star inland hotels.

-The cellers ( wineries, in Mallorcan) are the perfect place to sample the island’s gastronomy, as they preserve the traditional recipes used to prepare Mallorcan cuisine practically intact.
+The “cellers” (wineries in Mallorcan language) are the perfect place to sample the island’s gastronomy, as they conserve the traditional recipes used to prepare Mallorcan cuisine practically intact.

 One of the recipes for which Sineu is well known is its frito mallorquín, one of the star dishes of Mallorca, which is cooked with art, care and a lot of taste in this village.
 Mallorcan frito is mainly made with lamb or pork, although there are other varieties.
 Potatoes, fennel and a touch of spice are a must.
 It’s a real treat!